mppowell/matlab_xltek_epworks_parser/README.md

 	study_parent_folder = C:\emg_tests\

-The study object can be obtained by specifying the name of the study (folder name) as an input to the study constructor.
+The result object can then be obtained by specifying the name of the study (folder name) as an input to the main constructor.

-	s = epworks.study('my_emg_1_study')
+	r = epworks.main('my_emg_1_study')

-Future Updates
+## Future Updates ##

 1. I need to document the parsing process.
-2. Stimulation grouping of triggered waveforms needs to be implemented to allow for easier averaging
-3. Incorportation of Excel notes on study configurations for easier data analysis.
+2. Some objects have only a certain subset of their properties valid depending on type.
+Currently this means that the user sees a lot of extra properties that they really don't need to see.
+3. Some of the links are not yet resolved.
+4. A couple of files are not parsed.